johnjackoleary/cfi-commonplace-book/Sources/FAA Website on Runway Incursions.md

 ***Key Quotes***:
 * [[Runway Incursion]] and [[Surface Incident]] definitions
-* 4 categories of Runway Incursions
+* 4 categories (A-D) of Runway Incursions, from most to least severe.

 #source

-#todo :: add key quotes